An Introduction and Plot Overview of Heart of Darkness

 Heart of Darkness: An Imperialistic Overview:

 Imperialism is a practice of extending power and dominion over distant territories, especially by direct acquisition or by gaining political and economic control of that territory.
-There are two sorts of imperialism: colonialism and land conquest.
+Generally, there are two sorts of imperialism: colonialism and land conquest.
 Marlow states they are distinct.
 Because of their efficiency and their selfless thinking, colonization is justifiable.
 Although, none of them are pardoned for the repercussions, because they are ultimately the same conclusion.
 The conqueror and the colonists destroy the country, the indigenous people, and their people.

 Marlow witnesses imperialism’s fatal and dreadful effects, including the enslavement and excessive human avarice taking over part in Africa, and Marlow’s eyes are shown by such a novel.
 In some measure and indirectly, the newspaper accuses Marlow of advocating colonization when he sees the wild events alone.
 The book stands firmly against every sort of imperialism.
 Even the name, Heart of Darkness, points to a moral deterioration in the conscience of colonists into the dark when a story depicts the awful and filthy crimes of men, especially the colonist Kurtz, because of mental corruption and a lack of compassion.

 “In the brilliant sunshine of this country, I would get to know the flabby, weakened demon of ravenous, pitying foolishness,” Marlow tells his audience on the Nellie.
-In this sense, the “devil” is the covetousness that prompted Leopold to continue ravaging the Congo and its people for over 20 years.
+In this sense, the “devil” is the covetousness that prompted Leopold to continue ravaging the Congo and its people for more than 20 years.

 Marlow experiences brutality, corruption, and witnessed violence at the company’s external station in Congo.
 Marlow talks to an accountant who is fascinated by his clean clothes and his uplifting feeling.
 First, he learns from Kurtz’s accountant—a “notable” inside agent.
 Next, Marlow goes from the Outer Station on a 200-mile journey across Africa to the company’s Central Station, where he realizes he was smashed in the bottom of the river by the steamboat he was supposed to steer up the Congo.
 Frustrated, Marlow knows he has to wait until his boat is repaired at the central station.

 Then Marlow meets the Manager of the company, who tells him more about Kurtz.
 According to the Manager, Kurtz is allegedly ailing, and Kurtz’s health is a significant issue as many of them told him he turned mad.
 However, Marlow subsequently assumes his steamboat was wrapped up to restrict supplies from going to Kurtz.
 Next, Marlow encounters the Brick-maker, a man whose position appears unneeded, as he has not had all the brick-making ingredients.
-With time, Marlow explores his journey leads towards the geographical heart of Darkness and includes the psychological perspectives.
+With time, Marlow explores that his journey leads towards the geographical heart of Darkness and includes the psychological perspectives.
 Three weeks later, a party of traders, led by the Manager, came to The Eldorado Exploration Expedition.

 One night while Marlow lies on his recovered steamer deck, he overhears the Manager and discusses Kurtz with his uncle.
 Kurtz has gained command of a tribe of indigenous people engaged in raids in the neighboring areas.
 The man is unwell, both physically and mentally.
 Marlow must frighten him with them, so Kurtz wants to execute “huge schemes.”
 When the steamer turns the way it came, Marlow’s crew fires the indigenous group that used to be controlled by Kurtz.